lcouper/AnalysisTutorials/GradientBoostedMachines/README.md

 # Gradient Boosted Machines 💻

 The code and description below outlines the steps for conducting a gradient boosted machine approach using the [XGboost package](https://xgboost.readthedocs.io/en/stable/python/) in R.

 Briefly:
 - Gradient boosting is a supervised machine learning approach in which regression or classification trees are sequentially built from the prediction errors of the prior tree.
-- GBM algorithms allow for complex, nonlinear relationships among predictor and outcome variables and collinearity between predictors, making them well suited for ecological analyses.
+- GBM algorithms allow for complex, nonlinear relationships among predictor and outcome variables and can tolerate collinearity, making them well suited for ecological analyses.
-- Extreme gradient boosting is a scalable and efficient GBM implementation that minimizes overfitting and has been shown to achieve high predictive accuracy.
+- Extreme gradient boosting (XGBoost) is a scalable and efficient GBM implementation that minimizes overfitting and has been shown to achieve high predictive accuracy.

-In this example, we develop an XGboost classification model to predict the presence or absence of various mosquito species based on ecological predictors (climate, land cover) and surveillance characteristics, while controlling for spatial and temporal confounders (lat/long, surveillance year)
+- In this example, we develop an XGBoost classification model to predict the presence or absence of a mosquito species based on ecological predictors (climate, land cover) and surveillance characteristics, while controlling for spatial confounders (e.g. latitude/longitude).

 This example accompanies the manuscript "Ecological drivers of dog heartworm transmission in California" available [here.](https://link.springer.com/article/10.1186/s13071-022-05526-x#Sec2)

 Note that help constructing this code was provided by Dr. Caroline Glidden

-**The basic steps are:**
+**Overview of analysis steps**
 1. Load packages and data
-2. One-hot encode data
+2. Define outcome, predictors, and categorical variables
 3. Remove highly correlated ecological predictors
+4. One-hot encode categorical data
-4. Split data into testing (20%) and training (80%)
+5. Split data into training (80%) and testing (20%) sets
-5. Define predictors & response variables
+6. Define predictor and response matrices
-6. Specify xgboost model
-7. Tune hyperparamters using (a) Bayesian optimization and (b) grid search
+7. Tune hyperparameters using Bayesian optimization
-8. Run model with optimal hyperparameters
+8. Train the final XGBoost model
 9. Evaluate model performance on test data
 10. Examine feature importance
-11. Bootstrap xgboost models
+11. Bootstrap model performance and feature importance
+12. Summarize bootstrap uncertainty

 ### 1. Load packages and data ###

 ```
 library(xgboost)
 library(mltools)